-An eminent Roman citizen of Aventicum (today’s Avenches), Publius Graccius Paternus, built a villa on his estate, located on the future site of Payerne.
+The Roman citizen of Aventicum (present-day Avenches), Publius Graccius Paternus, built a villa on his estate, located on the future site of the city of Payerne.

-The villa was known as Villa Paternica, and a Latin inscription mentions Paternus, probably the origin of the name of the city.
+The villa was known as Villa Paternica.
+A Latin inscription mentions Paternus, probably the origin of the name of the city.

-Bishop Marius of Avenches owned the villa, and he consecrated a chapel and monastery dedicated to the Virgin Mary in the sixth century on this location.
-Payerne later became the city of the coronations of the Burgundian kings (888-1032).
+Bishop Marius of Avenches owned the villa in the sixth century.
+He consecrated a chapel and monastery on this location.
+Payerne became the city of the coronations of the Burgundian kings (888-1032).

-The construction of the present abbey church started around 1000 and the capitals also date from this period.
-The beautiful frescoes of the narthex were painted in the late twelfth and early thirteenth centuries.
+The construction of the abbey church started around 1000.
+The beautiful frescoes in the narthex were painted in the late twelfth and early thirteenth centuries.

-The murals in the Chapelle de Grailly date from the 15th century and the murals in the Chapel of the Resurrection Chapel (Chapelle de la Résurrection) date from the 13th century.
+The murals in the Chapelle de Grailly were created in the 15th century, the murals in the Chapel of the Resurrection Chapel (Chapelle de la Résurrection) in the 13th century.

 The abbey and the temple are open to the public.
 The abbey houses the abbey museum.